famousj/spline-demo/writeup/writeup.md

 There is one issue: this algorithm compares straight lines between the spline points, i.e. with the tension set to the maximum.
 When you reduce the tension, you get a smoother shape but sometimes the curves can intersect with each other.
 Or sometimes, with a random set of points, you will see some artifacts like loops hanging off the end of points.
 These could be corrected by adjusting the tension until the collisions disappear.

 ![](imgs/loop-artifact.png)
 *Points 2, 3, and 4 make a loop.
-Note the curve between points 2 and 3 makes a loop.
+Note the curve between points 2 and 3.
 If you draw a straight line between these two points, the loop disappears.*

 These weird artifacts tend to happen when you have a lot of points with abrupt changes in direction.
 Given this was designed to outline the prostate, which has a fairly round shape, this didn’t seem likely to be an issue.

-Also, one of the features of curves splines is, if you can still get a nice shape with fewer points if you place them right.
+Also, one of the features of curves splines is, you can get a nice shape with fewer points if you place them right.

 ![](imgs/a-few-points.png)

 ![](imgs/many-points.png)
+*More points but the shape isn't much more accurate*

 There was one issue I was never quite able to resolve.
-Since the prostate is not a convex shape, it's possible to place the points correctly but still end up with an outline that has no intersections, but isn't right.
+Since the prostate is not fully convex, it's possible to end up with an outline that has no intersections but isn't right, even though all the points were placed correctly.

 ![](imgs/non-convex.png)

-(I added a "clear points" button to the app in case this or something else unexpected happened.)
+(In the app, I added a "clear points" button in case this or something else unexpected happened.)

 ## The Sad Conclusion